Jim Speros: Early career

 Speros is an alumnus of Clemson University in Clemson, South Carolina, where he was a member of the football team from 1977 to 1981.
 Speros played linebacker and defensive line while at Clemson University and later served as a graduate assistant on their coaching staff.
 Speros was a member of the 1978 Gator Bowl winning team, and the 1981 National Championship team during his time at Clemson.
-After winning the National Championship with the Tigers, Speros took an assistant coaching position with the Washington Commanders (then the Washington Redskins) in 1982 under legendary Head Coach Joe Gibbs.
-When Speros accepted the job to serve on Joe Gibbs' staff, it made him the youngest full-time assistant coach in NFL history.
+After winning the National Championship with the Tigers, Speros took an assistant coaching position with the Washington Redskins in 1982 under head coach Joe Gibbs.
 In Speros' first year as an assistant coach with the Redskins in 1982, they defeated the Miami Dolphins 27–17 in Super Bowl XVII.
 In Speros' second year with Washington, the 1983 Redskins won the NFC Championship before falling to the Raiders in Super Bowl XVIII.
 In 1984 Speros accepted a coaching position with the Buffalo Bills, where he served from 1984 to 1985.